This page contains affiliate links, which means we may receive compensation if you complete a form.

 This one-two combination makes it more difficult, but not impossible, to find a willing lender.

 Request a debt consolidation loan here.
-A consolidation loan offers low-income earners the opportunity to reduce their monthly payment.
+(Affiliate Link) A consolidation loan offers low-income earners the opportunity to reduce their monthly payment.
 Smaller monthly payments give someone living paycheck-to-paycheck a little more breathing room each time the bills come due.

 However, consolidation loans do not reduce what you owe.
 In fact, they often increase your borrowing costs over time by extending the repayment period.
 The interest has more time to accrue when you hold on to the lender’s money longer.